mmp17/full-stack-notes/react/router-and-single-page/README.md

 - `<Link>`: creates links in the application, rendered as `<a>`
 - `<NavLink>`: attaches the active CSS class to the link when its prop matches the current location

+## Single Page Applications (SPA)
+_A web application that fits in a single page_
+- No need to reload the entire page
+- Most resources are retrieved with a single page load
+- Redraw parts of the  page without requiring a full server roundtrip